manish1610/FreshW/README.md

 ### This project can be used as library/API by downloading the JAR file and adding it into the external libraries

-#### src/MainClass.java whcih has been shown as an example as to how to use this project as a Library to perform the C,R,D Operations
+#### FreshW/src/MainClass.java has been written as an example to make you understand how to use this project as a Library to perform the C,R,D Operations.